-Issued Shares is that portion of the total authorized shares of the company that are held by any type of shareholders including management, public or any other type of investor.
-For example, McDonalds Authorized Shares in 2018 were 3.5 billion, out of which its total shares issued are 1.66 million shares and 0.89 are the treasury sharesTreasury SharesTreasury Stock is a stock repurchased by the issuance Company from its current shareholders that remains non-retired.
+Issued Shares are that portion of the total authorized shares of the company that are held by any type of shareholdersType Of ShareholdersThe common shareholders and preferred stakeholders are the two types of shareholders., including management, public, or any other type of investor.
+For example, McDonald’s Authorized Shares in 2018 were 3.5 billion, out of which its total shares issued are 1.66 million shares and 0.89 are the treasury sharesTreasury SharesTreasury Stock is a stock repurchased by the issuance Company from its current shareholders that remains non-retired.
 Moreover, it is not considered while calculating the Company’s Earnings Per Share or dividends. .

 Total Unissued Shares = Total Authorized Shares – Shares Issued – Treasury Shares = 3.5 – 1.66 – 0.89 = 0.95 million

-By issuing shares firms can raise capital at low cost and invite investors to be a part of their growth story.
+By issuing, shares firms can raise capital at low cost and invite investors to be a part of their growth story.
 These are mainly long term strategic initiatives and require in-depth analysis.

 Types of Shares Issued by a Company